Briny Breezes, Florida: Development

 In October 2005, developer Jean Francois Roy, of Ocean Land Investments, made an offer to buy the entire town for $500 million.
 This would equate to an average of slightly more than $1 million per residential lot.
 In December 2005, it was announced that 73 percent of the 488 lot owners had voted to hire a lawyer to pursue the sale.
 Later, Roy raised his offer to $510 million.

 Had the sale gone through, it would have meant a huge windfall for each lot owner.
 Many people paid between $30,000 and $40,000 when they purchased their homes.
 In comparison, the 2000 census reported $129,000 was the median value of a home in Briny.

-A vote to ratify the deal was set for January 10, 2007 and 80 percent of residents approved of the sale, with 97 percent of owners voting.
+A vote to ratify the deal was set for January 10, 2007, and 80 percent of residents approved of the sale, with 97 percent of owners voting.
 The residents would not receive any compensation until 2009 and the plan was yet to be approved by state and local officials, due to zoning concerns.

 However, on July 30, 2007, when the "earnest money" was due to the town, the deal was cancelled by the land developer over a dispute with the town board of directors over how long a period was to be allowed for due diligence.

 Geography

-Briny Breezes is located at 26°30′32″N 80°3′15″W (26.508849, –80.054150).
+The approximate coordinates for the Town of Briny Breezes is located at 26°30′32″N 80°3′15″W (26.508849, –80.054150).

 It is about 1.6 miles south of Ocean Ridge and 1.3 miles north of Gulf Stream and sits between the Atlantic Ocean on the east and the Intracoastal Waterway to the west.

 According to the United States Census Bureau, the town has a total area of 0.1 sqmi, of which 0.1 sqmi is land and 0.04 sqmi (22.22%) is water.

+Climate

+The Town of Briny Breezes has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 502 people, 427 households, and 214 families residing in the town.

+As of the 2010 United States census, there were 601 people, 407 households, and 218 families residing in the town.